Kapendev/parin/TOUR.md

 ```

 Functions such as `drawTextureArea(Rect area, ...)` that don't receive a texture or font will use `defaultTexture` and `defaultFont` for drawing.

+By default, safety checks are performed during drawing to catch errors and prevent crashes.
+This makes development safer and easier, while still keeping performance reasonable.
+For maximum performance, these checks can be skipped with the `ParinSkipDrawChecks` version.

 ### Draw Options